-Penetration Testing or Pen Testing is a type of Security Testing used to uncover vulnerabilities, threats and risks that an attacker could exploit in software applications, networks or web applications.
+Penetration Testing or Pen Testing is a type of Security Testing used to cover vulnerabilities, threats and risks that an attacker could exploit in software applications, networks or web applications.
 The purpose of penetration testing is to identify and test all possible security vulnerabilities that are present in the software application.
 Penetration testing is also called Pen Test.

 Vulnerability is the risk that an attacker can disrupt or gain authorized access to the system or any data contained within it.
 Vulnerabilities are usually introduced by accident during software development and implementation phase.
 Common vulnerabilities include design errors, configuration errors, software bugs etc. Penetration Analysis depends upon two mechanisms namely Vulnerability Assessment and Penetration Testing(VAPT).

 Why Penetration Testing?